appiumtrainer/Core_Java/Javaassignment/src/Assign3_OOPS/README.md

 ******************************************************************************
 **3: Encapsulation**
 This also a concept not a keyword.
+- Encapsulation in java is a process of wrapping variables and methods into a single unit, for example capsule i.e. mixed of several medicines.
+We can create a fully encapsulated class in java by making all the variables and methods of the class private.
+Now we can use setter and getter methods to set and get the data in it.
 - If all variables/methods in a class are declared as private, that class is called tightly encapsulated.
 - Encapsulation is tide with class not with variables/methods.
 If a class contains both private and public/protected/default, that class is called is not completely encapsulated.